jillesvangurp/es-kotlin-client/docs/es-kotlin-wrapper-client/alltypes/index.md

 A kotlin client that adapts the Java HighLevel REST client from Elasticsearch.
+Note, much of this library consists of extension functions for classes in the `org.elasticsearch` hierarchy.

 ### All Types